 Interferons may not be safe for certain groups of people.

 Men who are trying to get their partner pregnant.
-These drugs can cause birth defects if the father is taking it when his partner gets pregnant.
-You shouldn't father a child for at least 7 months after you finish treatment.
+These drugs can cause birth defects if the father is taking it when their partner gets pregnant.
+You shouldn't father a child for at least 6 months after you finish treatment.

 What else should you think about?